Gloor Product Design

 EDI stands for Electronic Data Interchange.
 It’s how many partnered businesses talk to each other.
 To accomplish things like order fulfillment and shipping.

 Software in this space is complex and industry-specific.
 Which means creating it requires a lot of business and technical expertise common to the industry.
-Which, unfortunately, can make for a lot of overlap in functionality across competing solutions.
+Which can make for a lot of overlap in functionality across competing solutions.

 So how do you stand out in this market?
-What would differentiate a new EDI solution from Cleo Communications?
-My design focused on the user’s experience.
+What would differentiate a new EDI product from others in the supply chain space?
+My design would focus on the user’s experience.

-I was able to make that case to Cleo for two reasons.
+I was able to make that case to Cleo Communications for two reasons.
 First, I make it my business to understand the business — especially the customers.
 And second, because I take design where few creatives dare to tread: The boardroom.
-And into the lion’s den of technical teams, who are often impatient with the concept of bending their hard work around user need.
+And into the lion’s den of technical teams, who can be hesitant to bend their hard work around user need.

-This is how I designed Cleo Integration Cloud (CIC), the second most popular solution in the EDI space, recently surpassing other big league players like IBM.
+This is how I designed Cleo Integration Cloud (CIC), the second most popular solution in cloud-based supply-chain EDI, recently surpassing other big league players like IBM.
 In the eight years since it shipped, CIC has quadrupled Cleo’s enterprise valuation.

 Quadrupled.